SubbalakshmiC/CCNA-1/CCNA_Sam.md

 # A typing exercise
 > I'm practicing Dvorak, so here is some random story I am using to practice:

 Once upon a time there was a dog and it had at least four legs, but maybe more.
 It often depended on which Saturday of the month it was.
 This dog had a favourite toy called Andreas, which was a (tatty looking) four dimensional rhomboid.
 Francine (the dog, if you could even call it that) love play with the toy and even buried him in the garden.
 This did however lead to time causality issues.
-Sometimes